 Whilst the Relational, Conceptual and Technical (RCT) sections of The Mandt System® curriculum can be taught as building blocks of learning, it is these that collectively are referred to and required for Trainer Training in The Mandt System® Training Program.
-Learn more in this brief video from The Mandt System, Inc CEO – Bob Bowen
+Learn more in this brief video from The Mandt System, Inc SVP Program Development & International – Bob Bowen

 Relational Level Training